 Aftermarket Glass

-Aftermarket glass is made by manufacturers who neither have a contract with any car manufacturer or the legal right to make their products with the same specifications as OEM distributors due to copyright and licensing laws.
+Aftermarket glass is made by manufacturers who neither have a contract with any car manufacturer nor the legal right to make their products with the same specifications as OEM distributors due to copyright and licensing laws.
 These third-party manufacturers do not follow the same specifications as OEM auto glassmakers.
 However, there are many companies that make OEM glass and have separate divisions of their companies that make aftermarket glass as well.

 Aftermarket glass is the most economical type of glass.
 You can save a few hundred dollars by going with this option.
 However, aftermarket products do not carry the same characteristics as OEM glass.
 They may look the same, but there might be slight differences in thickness or other features that are not recognizable by the naked eye.
 There are no set standards that have to be followed for aftermarket glass, thus, this type of glass does not come with guarantees.
 Finally, since aftermarket glass is slightly different it may not fit like it is supposed to.
 Installing aftermarket glass on certain vehicles can be more trouble than it is worth as these products may take a little extra finessing to fit right.